Highlights of Wimbledon fifth day

-LONDON Highlights from day five of the Wimbledon championships on Friday (all times GMT):
+LONDON (Reuters) - Highlights from day five of the Wimbledon championships on Friday (all times GMT):

 - Second seed Simona Halep claimed a 6-4 7-6(7) victory over China's Peng Shuai to book a fourth round spot for the second consecutive year at the championships.